Clan Logan: Logans of Restalrig

-The leading Logan family's principal seat was in Lastalrig or Restalrig, near Edinburgh.
-Sir Robert Logan of Restalrig married Katherine Stewart, daughter of Robert II of Scotland, and later in 1400 Sir Robert was appointed Admiral of Scotland.
+The leading Logan family's principal seat was in Lestalrig or Restalrig, near Edinburgh.
+Sir Robert Logan of Restalrig married King Robert III of Scotland's sister.
+Some have attributed the name of Katherine to this sister, but her name remains unknown.
+Robert Logan received the lands of Grugar from King Robert III on the 3rd of November 1394.
+Later in 1400 Sir Robert was appointed Admiral of Scotland.

 Sir Robert Logan was one of the hostages given in 1424 to free James I of Scotland from being held in England.
 Robert's son or grandson, John Logan of Restalrig, was made principal sheriff of Edinburgh by James II of Scotland.

 In 1555 Logan of Restalrig sold the superiority of Leith (the principal seaport of Edinburgh) to the queen regent Mary of Lorraine, also known as Marie de Guise.